ztzxt/haproxy-docker/README.md

 You should switch to root directory of the project before running those commands.

+Note: Exact commands might change depending on actual OS.
+For example, you might have to run `sudo docker-compose up` instead.
+Add `-d` parameter to `docker-compose up` to run it in background.

     docker-compose up
     curl localhost:4444/staj
         Hello World from Flask!